BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/gearing.md

 ### **Stat priority**

+You should always prioritise Intellect during first few tiers of an expansion.That being said, this might change later onto the expansion.

 Intellect > Haste > Versatility > Crit > Mastery.

-That being said, if you are playing kyrian Crit value increases.
+If you are playing kyrian Crit value will be increased.

-You should always prioritise Intellect during first few tiers of a expansion, this might change later into the expansion.

 ### Haste